gottacatchenall/ms_bumblebees/README.md

 Species interactions are important.
 It is ultimately interactions between individuals of different species that drive the structure, dynamics, and persistence of ecosystems, and the abundance and diversity of the species within them.
 Plant-pollinator interactions specifically drive the function and persistence of "architecture of biodiversity" [@Bascompte2007PlaMut].
- However, we are far from a robust understanding of plant-pollinator networks is.
+However, we are far from a robust understanding of plant-pollinator networks.
+This is because sampling interactions is costly.
+Interactions vary in space and time [@Poisot2015SpeWhy]---particularlly relevent in this system [Paul phenology cite].
+This is why there is interest in using models to predict interactions from sparse data [@Strydom2021].

-In this paper, we combine several datasets, each spanning several years, to produce spatially and temporally explicit predictions of _Bombus_ plant-pollinator interactions across the state of Colorado.
+In this paper, we combine several datasets, each spanning several years, to produce spatially and temporally explicit predictions of the bumblebee (genus _Bombus_) and wildflower pollination network across the state of Colorado.

 We do this in two parts: (1) metaweb prediction and (2) conditioning our metaweb prediction on co-occurrence probability.
 First, we build a model to predict the metaweb---the network of _all_ interactions, aggregated across all times and spatial locations---of _Bombus_ and wildflower species across Colorado.
 (Why do this?
 The